programme-lv/database/README.md

 ## connecting to the database

 Personally, I use JetBrains DataGrip to connect to the database.
-You can download it [here](https://www.jetbrains.com/datagrip/).
+Get DataGrip [here](https://www.jetbrains.com/datagrip/).

 You can also use dbeaver, which is free and open source.
-You can download it [here](https://dbeaver.io/).
+Get dbeaver [here](https://dbeaver.io/).

 Or you can use the command line: